 TERRANCE HAYES is a 2014 MacArthur Fellow.
-How To Be Drawn (Penguin 2015), his most recent collection of poems, was a finalist for the 2015 National Book Award, the 2016 National Book Critics Circle Award, and received the 2016 NAACP Image Award for Poetry.
+Hayes’s poetry collections include American Sonnets for My Past and Future Assassin (2018), a finalist for the National Book Award, How To Be Drawn (Penguin 2015), a finalist for the 2015 National Book Award, the 2016 National Book Critics Circle Award, and received the 2016 NAACP Image Award for Poetry.
 His first book, Muscular Music (Tia Chucha Press, 1999) won both a Whiting Writers Award and the Kate Tufts Discovery Award.
 His second book, Hip Logic (Penguin 2002), was a National Poetry Series selection and a finalist for both the Los Angeles Time Book Award and the James Laughlin Award from the Academy of American Poets.
 Wind In a Box (Penguin 2006), a Hurston-Wright Legacy Award finalist, was named one of the best books of 2006 by Publishers Weekly.

 Hayes’ other honors include a Guggenheim Fellowship, a National Endowment for the Arts Fellowship, and a profile in The New York Times Magazine.
 He was was guest editor of The Best American Poetry 2014.
 His poems have appeared in nine editions of the series: “Barberism” in 2016, “Antebellum House Party” in 2015, “New Jersey Poem” in 2013, “The Rose Has Teeth” in 2012, and “Variations on Two Black Cinema Treasures” in 2005.
 He has read and lectured at Carnegie Hall, the Lincoln Center for the Performing Arts, The Schomburg Center for Research in Black Culture, Princeton University, Yale University, The Boys Club of New York, and the Geraldine R. Dodge Poetry Festival.
 His poetry has also been featured on The News Hour.
 A member of the President’s Committee on the Arts & Humanities National Student Poets Program and a contributing editor for Jubilat magazine, he writes, “There are recurring explorations of identity and culture in my work and rather than deny my thematic obsessions, I work to change the forms in which I voice them.
 I aspire to a poetic style that resists style.
 In my newest work, I continue to be guided by my interests in people: in the ways community enriches the nuances of individuality; the ways individuality enriches the nuances of community.”